Clyde0513/tutoring-website/README.md

 bun dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser and enjoy Josh's amazing website! 🎉
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the website!

 ## EmailJS Setup